 Nestled in the heart of the Southern Alps, the Cardrona Valley offers some of the best conditions on Earth for stargazing.
-Not only does it have a dark sky with minimal light pollution, but it’s far enough south to have a great vantage point to view the famous Southern Sky, & you may even see the Southern Lights!
+Not only does it have a dark sky with minimal light pollution, but it’s far enough south to have a great vantage point to view the famous Southern Sky, and you may even see the Southern Lights!

 The first part is a naked eye astronomy tour.
 Your guide will talk about the night sky specific to our location in New Zealand.
-You’ll cover highlights of the Southern Sky, constellations, movements of planets, celestial navigation, & general information about what can be seen without the aid of a telescope.
+You’ll cover highlights of the Southern Sky, constellations, movements of planets, celestial navigation, and general information about what can be seen without the aid of a telescope.

 In the second half of the tour, you’ll use our top of the line portable telescope to see (when visible):

-Star clusters & nebulae
+Star clusters and nebulae

-The moons of Jupiter (on the first tour of the night)
+The moons of Jupiter

 Rings of Saturn

 Your guide will explain what you’re looking at, and why it’s so cool!

 Cardrona is ideally placed between Queenstown and Wanaka so that it has very little light pollution – easily accessible from both towns but remote enough to show pristine views of the Southern night sky.